 2. Vocal Audition Request Process

-Prospective students of the Hayes School of Music who would like to study voice in any degree program (including Music Education, Music Industry Studies, Music Therapy, Music Performance, Music Theory and Composition, or Sacred Music) at the Hayes School of Music, must complete the following steps to be considered for a personal audition for the Vocal/Choral faculty of the Hayes School of Music.
-High school seniors, current ASU students, or transfer students applying as a Vocal Music major, follow the "Voice Audition" link in Number 2 below.
+Prospective students of the Hayes School of Music who would like to study voice in any degree program (including Music Education, Music Industry Studies, Music Therapy, Music Performance, Music Theory and Composition, or Sacred Music) at the Hayes School of Music must fill out a Vocal Audition Request Form.

 The voice faculty does not need a copy of your music on the day of your audition.
 If you are hiring an HSOM accompanist, they will bring your music to your rehearsal.
 However, it is recommended that you also bring a copy of your music for them.

-The on-campus audition will also include tonal memory exercises and melodic and rhythmic sightreading.
+The audition will also include tonal memory exercises and melodic and rhythmic sightreading.